wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-agent/index.rst

             .. note::

-                If you can't download the repository this way, then you should copy it through the scp utility.
+                If you can't download the repository this way, then you should copy it via the scp utility.

         #.
 Compile the sources.